chadbuildsthings/qbd-db-research/How to Connect to Quickbooks Desktop with ODBC using Microsoft SQL Server.md

 # Prerequisites

-1. Quickbooks Enterprise installed (I'm using 2024\)
+1. Quickbooks Desktop (tested with Quickbooks Desktop for Enterprise 24)
-2. SQL Server Standard or higher installed (I'm using 2019 Standard)
+2. Microsoft SQL Server Standard or higher installed (tested with 2019 Standard)
-3. SQL Server Management Studio installed (I'm using version 20\)
+3. Microsoft SQL Server Management Studio installed (tested with version 20)
-4. A user created to log in with
+4. A SQL Server user created to log in with
+5. A Quickbooks Desktop user to log in with

 # Creating a Connection String